Find out about wealth management services and how to ensure you get the service you expect.

 A discretionary service is where the firm manages your portfolio of investments in line with the mandate agreed with you.
 This means the firm will manage your portfolio without checking with you before making alterations.

-An advisory service is where the firm will make recommendations based on your attitude to risk and circumstances, but you need to agree these recommendations before any changes are made to your portfolio.
+An advisory service is where the firm will make recommendations based on your attitude to risk and circumstances, but you need to agree before any changes are made to your portfolio.

 In both cases, the firm has an ongoing responsibility to ensure that your investment portfolio remains suitable for your attitude to risk and investment objectives.
 This is different to transactional advice, where the firm is only responsible for the suitability of investments at the time that advice is given.